Werner-Staeblein/Project-3/README.md

 # Credits

 The Eiffel tower ASCII image was taken from **[Emojicombos](https://emojicombos.com/eiffel-tower-ascii-art)**.
-No creator mentioned on the page.
+No creator is mentioned on the page.

 I used these websites to gather information for the code: